Avoid Troubled Teen Industry RTCs Wildflower Mountain Ranch, Example

 These children are then dispatched to private facilities under the guise of treatment for a spectrum of challenges, ranging from diagnosed mental illnesses and struggles with addiction to subjectively defined “behavioral problems.”

-These programs often adopt names that evoke rehabilitation and growth, such as “boot camps,” “behavioral modification schools,” “wilderness therapy,” “secured group homes,” and the discredited “conversion therapy.”
+These programs often adopt names that evoke rehabilitation and growth, such as “boot camps,” “behavioral modification schools,” “wilderness therapy,” “secured group homes,” “residential treatment centers”and the discredited “conversion therapy.”
 They strategically present themselves as therapeutic providers to vulnerable parents, recommending therapists, overburdened state and judicial agencies, and profit-driven insurance companies.

 However, a stark and devastating reality often lies beneath this veneer of care.
 Instead of offering evidence-based therapeutic interventions grounded in compassion and science, numerous of these programs inflict a catalog of maltreatment upon the children in their care.
 This abuse manifests in various brutal forms, including physical violence, relentless verbal degradation, and the trauma of sexual abuse.